 2. Managing Draft Policy

-• When selecting the Draft Policy, the application will always refer to the latest draft build created on the chosen branch.
+• When selecting the Draft Policy, the project will always refer to the latest draft build created on the chosen branch.

 • This allows for continuous development and testing without having to commit to a specific version.
 However, it is important to use this policy only in non-production environments.